 East Coast Dyes – Booth 620

-Greg and the East Coast Dyes team are always a huge fan favorite at LaxCon, and their booth is not one to miss out on.
-There’s plenty of ECD products to check out, but they also do fun things that make LaxCon more of a community activity.
+Greg and the East Coast Dyes team are always a huge fan favorite at LaxCon, and their booth is one to take advantage of.
+There are plenty of ECD products to check out, but they also do fun things that make LaxCon more of a community activity.
 From setting up their own box goal to tossing free mesh into a crowd, ECD puts on quite the show for LaxCon.

 Relax / Lumber Lax / Spyder Grypz – Booth 720